MarlinFirmware/MarlinDocumentation/_development/configuration.md

 #endif
 ```

-This is to deactivate the servo after movement.
-This is recommended to be enabled to avoid interference when Marlin tries to hold the servo even on retract position.
-This is due to high amperage generated by the extruder motor wiring during movement (printing) and cause the servo gone mad or moves on its own when it wasn't supposed to.
+This setting causes servos to deactivate after every movement.
+It is recommended to enable this option to keep the electrical noise from active servos from interfering with other components.
+The high amperage generated by extruder motor wiring during movement can also induce movement in active servos.
+Leave this option enabled to avoid all such servo-related troubles.

-Use a value with a margin so that servo able to move the probe to its position before deactivation.
+Specify a large enough delay so the servo has enough time to complete a full motion before deactivation.

 ***